Weldmicheal/ttm4175/a1/eclipse.md

 Window / Open Perspective / Other... / Java

 You can re-arrange the views and editors as you wish.
-If you want to go back to the orignal layout of a perspective, simply select *Window / Reset perspective...* You can also open more views via *Window / Show View / Ohters...*
+If you want to go back to the orignal layout of a perspective, simply select *Window / Reset perspective...* You can also open more views via *Window / Show View / Others...*

 The Java perspective contains by default a number of views that are useful for Java editing.
 For now, we are not going to use the Task list, Outline, Declaration and Javadoc views.
 To get more space on your screen, you can close them.
 The only views we are going to use are the following: